This video details our Flash Drive/Chip-Off data recovery process and rates.

-We charge $300 for all Monolith devices (like MicroSDs and some tiny USB flash drives) if we recover 99% or more data.
+We charge $300 for all Monolith devices (the same as for MicroSDs) if we recover 99% or more data.
 If less than 99% was recovered, and you don’t want the data we recovered, there is a $100 labor fee.
 If the recovery is not successful, there is no charge.

-This includes Ace Laboratory’s PC3000-Flash, Rusolut’s VNR, and Flash Extractor.
-We also have many Multi-com adapters for MicroSD cards which enable us to recover data quicker than other companies who must manually solder in leads to interface with MicroSD cards.
+This includes Ace Laboratory’s PC3000-Flash, Rusolut’s VNR, Z3X EasyJtag, and Flash Extractor.
+We also have many Multi-com adapters for MicroSD cards which enable us to recover data quicker than other companies who manually solder in leads to interface with MicroSD cards.

 Can we recover your failed hard drive, SSD, flash drive, or RAID?